riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 ```

 Function with target attribute should not affect the file scope build
-attributes, i.g.
-File complied with `-march=rv64ima` and a function declares with
+attributes, e.g. File compiled with `-march=rv64ima` and a function declares with
 `__attribute__((target("arch=+zbb")))`, the `Tag_RISCV_arch` build attribute
 should be `rv64ima` rather than `rv64ima_zbb`.